-We have a history of net losses, and we expect to continue to incur losses in the future.
+We have a history of net losses, and we expect to continue to incur losses for the foreseeable future.
 If we ever achieve profitability, we may not be able to sustain it.

-We have incurred losses from operations since our inception and expect to continue to incur losses from operations in the future.
-We reported losses from operations of \$63.3 million and \$52.8 million for the years ended December 31, 2022 and 2021, respectively and \$26.7 million for the six months ended June 30, 2023.
-As a result of these losses, as of June 30, 2023, we had an accumulated deficit of \$573.0 million.
+We have incurred losses from operations since our inception and expect to continue to incur losses from operations for the foreseeable future.
+We reported losses from operations of \$46.1 million and \$35.4 million for the years ended December 31, 2019 and 2020, respectively, and \$13.9 million for the three months ended June 30, 2021.
+As a result of these losses, as of June 30, 2021, we had an accumulated deficit of \$450.9 million.
 We expect to continue to incur significant sales and marketing, research and development, regulatory and other expenses as we expand our marketing efforts to increase adoption of our products, expand existing relationships with our customers, obtain regulatory clearances or approvals for our planned or future products, conduct clinical trials on our existing and planned or future products and develop new products or add new features to our existing products.
-In addition, we expect our general and administrative expenses to increase due to the costs associated with being a public company.
+In addition, we expect our general and administrative expenses to increase due to the additional costs associated with being a public company.

-The net losses that we incur may fluctuate from period to period.
+The net losses that we incur may fluctuate significantly from period to period.
 We will need to generate significant additional revenue in order to achieve and sustain profitability.
 Even if we achieve profitability, we cannot be sure that we will remain profitable for any substantial period of time.